vcato/practical_tdd/README.md

 Look at the draft.
 "If a member, take 10% off" — next path.

+**Enter State III.** Objective: make the test fail.

-**Build up the test — just enough to hit the assert:**
+Build up the test — just enough to hit the assert:
 ```python
 def test_member_gets_discount():
     calculate_discount(100, True)
 ```

 Run it.
 Crashes on `assert False`.
-Good — you're exercising the member path.
+State III objective met — you're exercising the member path and it fails without the fix.

-**Build up the fix — just enough to not crash:**
+**Enter State IV.** Objective: make the test pass.

+Build up the fix:
 ```python
 def calculate_discount(price, is_member):
     if not is_member: